-I am an Associate Professor in the Department of Human Ecology in the School of Environmental and Biological Sciences at Rutgers, The State University of New Jersey.
-Before arriving at Rutgers in 2011, I spent 5 years at Arizona State University as an Assistant Professor of Global Studies.
+I am a Professor in the Department of Human Ecology in the School of Environmental and Biological Sciences at Rutgers, The State University of New Jersey, and am currently a Chancellors’ Scholar.
+Before arriving at Rutgers, I spent 5 years at Arizona State University as an Assistant Professor of Global Studies.
+I am an expert on the intersections of climate change, biodiversity conservation, and human vulnerability and adaptation to environmental change.

-Before becoming an academic, I worked at the US Senate for Al Gore, in the Clinton White House on environmental policy, and at the US Environmental Protection Agency’s Persian Gulf Task Force.
-I have been a consultant for the World Bank, the United Nations Development Program and other agencies, as well as for NGOs working on sustainable development in Asia on such issues as mangrove reforestation, watershed management of the Mekong River, and non-wood forest products use.
+Before becoming an academic, I was an environmental advisor in the White House Office on Environmental Policy for President Bil Clinton and a legislative aide to Senator Al Gore, and worked at the US Environmental Protection Agency’s Persian Gulf Task Force.
+I have been a consultant for the World Bank, the United Nations Development Program and other international agencies, as well as for NGOs working on sustainable development in Asia on such issues as mangrove reforestation, watershed management, and non-wood forest products use.

 You can follow me on Twitter @PamMcElwee.